nepomucenocabral/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 Mean value for subject i in the activity j in the fBodyGyroJerkMag measure.

 **tBodyAcc-std()-X**
-Mean for standard deviation value for subject i in the activity j in the tBodyAcc measure for the X-axis.
+Mean for standard deviation values for subject i in the activity j in the tBodyAcc measure for the X-axis.

 **tBodyAcc-std()-Y**
-Mean for standard deviation value for subject i in the activity j in the tBodyAcc measure for the Y-axis.
+Mean for standard deviation values for subject i in the activity j in the tBodyAcc measure for the Y-axis.

 **tBodyAcc-std()-Z**
-Mean for standard deviation value for subject i in the activity j in the tBodyAcc measure for the Z-axis.
+Mean for standard deviation values for subject i in the activity j in the tBodyAcc measure for the Z-axis.

 **tGravityAcc-std()-X**
-Mean for standard deviation value for subject i in the activity j in the tGravityAcc measure for the X-axis.
+Mean for standard deviation values for subject i in the activity j in the tGravityAcc measure for the X-axis.

 **tGravityAcc-std()-Y**
-Mean for standard deviation value for subject i in the activity j in the tGravityAcc measure for the Y-axis.
+Mean for standard deviation values for subject i in the activity j in the tGravityAcc measure for the Y-axis.

 **tGravityAcc-std()-Z**
-Mean for standard deviation value for subject i in the activity j in the tGravityAcc measure for the Z-axis.
+Mean for standard deviation values for subject i in the activity j in the tGravityAcc measure for the Z-axis.

 **tBodyAccJerk-std()-X**
-Mean for standard deviation value for subject i in the activity j in the tBodyAccJerk measure for the X-axis.
+Mean for standard deviation values for subject i in the activity j in the tBodyAccJerk measure for the X-axis.

 **tBodyAccJerk-std()-Y**
-Mean for standard deviation value for subject i in the activity j in the tBodyAccJerk measure for the Y-axis.
+Mean for standard deviation values for subject i in the activity j in the tBodyAccJerk measure for the Y-axis.

 **tBodyAccJerk-std()-Z**
-Mean for standard deviation value for subject i in the activity j in the tBodyAccJerk measure for the Z-axis.
+Mean for standard deviation values for subject i in the activity j in the tBodyAccJerk measure for the Z-axis.

 **tBodyGyro-std()-X**
-Mean for standard deviation value for subject i in the activity j in the tBodyGyro measure for the X-axis.
+Mean for standard deviation values for subject i in the activity j in the tBodyGyro measure for the X-axis.

 **tBodyGyro-std()-Y**
-Mean for standard deviation value for subject i in the activity j in the tBodyGyro measure for the Y-axis.
+Mean for standard deviation values for subject i in the activity j in the tBodyGyro measure for the Y-axis.

 **tBodyGyro-std()-Z**
-Mean for standard deviation value for subject i in the activity j in the tBodyGyro measure for the Z-axis.
+Mean for standard deviation values for subject i in the activity j in the tBodyGyro measure for the Z-axis.

 **tBodyGyroJerk-std()-X**
-Mean for standard deviation value for subject i in the activity j in the tBodyGyroJerk measure for the X-axis.
+Mean for standard deviation values for subject i in the activity j in the tBodyGyroJerk measure for the X-axis.

 **tBodyGyroJerk-std()-Y**
-Mean for standard deviation value for subject i in the activity j in the tBodyGyroJerk measure for the Y-axis.
+Mean for standard deviation values for subject i in the activity j in the tBodyGyroJerk measure for the Y-axis.

 **tBodyGyroJerk-std()-Z**
-Mean for standard deviation value for subject i in the activity j in the tBodyGyroJerk measure for the Z-axis.
+Mean for standard deviation values for subject i in the activity j in the tBodyGyroJerk measure for the Z-axis.

 **tBodyAccMag-std()**
-Mean for standard deviation value for subject i in the activity j in the tBodyAccMag measure.
+Mean for standard deviation values for subject i in the activity j in the tBodyAccMag measure.

 **tGravityAccMag-std()**
-Mean for standard deviation value for subject i in the activity j in the tGravityAccMag measure.
+Mean for standard deviation values for subject i in the activity j in the tGravityAccMag measure.

 **tBodyAccJerkMag-std()**
-Mean for standard deviation value for subject i in the activity j in the tBodyAccJerkMag measure.
+Mean for standard deviation values for subject i in the activity j in the tBodyAccJerkMag measure.

 **tBodyGyroMag-std()**
-Mean for standard deviation value for subject i in the activity j in the tBodyGyroMag measure.
+Mean for standard deviation values for subject i in the activity j in the tBodyGyroMag measure.

 **tBodyGyroJerkMag-std()**
-Mean for standard deviation value for subject i in the activity j in the tBodyGyroJerkMag measure.
+Mean for standard deviation values for subject i in the activity j in the tBodyGyroJerkMag measure.

 **fBodyAcc-std()-X**
-Mean for standard deviation value for subject i in the activity j in the fBodyAcc measure for the X-axis.
+Mean for standard deviation values for subject i in the activity j in the fBodyAcc measure for the X-axis.

 **fBodyAcc-std()-Y**
-Mean for standard deviation value for subject i in the activity j in the fBodyAcc measure for the Y-axis.
+Mean for standard deviation values for subject i in the activity j in the fBodyAcc measure for the Y-axis.

 **fBodyAcc-std()-Z**
-Mean for standard deviation value for subject i in the activity j in the fBodyAcc measure for the Z-axis.
+Mean for standard deviation values for subject i in the activity j in the fBodyAcc measure for the Z-axis.

 **fBodyAccJerk-std()-X**
-Mean for standard deviation value for subject i in the activity j in the fBodyAccJerk measure for the X-axis.
+Mean for standard deviation values for subject i in the activity j in the fBodyAccJerk measure for the X-axis.

 **fBodyAccJerk-std()-Y**
-Mean for standard deviation value for subject i in the activity j in the fBodyAccJerk measure for the Y-axis.
+Mean for standard deviation values for subject i in the activity j in the fBodyAccJerk measure for the Y-axis.

 **fBodyAccJerk-std()-Z**
-Mean for standard deviation value for subject i in the activity j in the fBodyAccJerk measure for the Z-axis.
+Mean for standard deviation values for subject i in the activity j in the fBodyAccJerk measure for the Z-axis.

 **fBodyGyro-std()-X**
-Mean for standard deviation value for subject i in the activity j in the fBodyGyro measure for the X-axis.
+Mean for standard deviation values for subject i in the activity j in the fBodyGyro measure for the X-axis.

 **fBodyGyro-std()-Y**
-Mean for standard deviation value for subject i in the activity j in the fBodyGyro measure for the Y-axis.
+Mean for standard deviation values for subject i in the activity j in the fBodyGyro measure for the Y-axis.

 **fBodyGyro-std()-Z**
-Mean for standard deviation value for subject i in the activity j in the fBodyGyro measure for the X-axis.
+Mean for standard deviation values for subject i in the activity j in the fBodyGyro measure for the X-axis.

 **fBodyAccMag-std()**
-Mean for standard deviation value for subject i in the activity j in the fBodyAccMag measure.
+Mean for standard deviation values for subject i in the activity j in the fBodyAccMag measure.

 **fBodyBodyAccJerkMag-std()**
-Mean for standard deviation value for subject i in the activity j in the fBodyAccJerkMag measure.
+Mean for standard deviation values for subject i in the activity j in the fBodyAccJerkMag measure.

 **fBodyBodyGyroMag-std()**
-Mean for standard deviation value for subject i in the activity j in the fBodyGyroMag measure.
+Mean for standard deviation values for subject i in the activity j in the fBodyGyroMag measure.

 **fBodyBodyGyroJerkMag-std()**
-Mean for standard deviation value for subject i in the activity j in the fBodyGyroJerkMag measure.
+Mean for standard deviation values for subject i in the activity j in the fBodyGyroJerkMag measure.